-Ongoing insurance and claims expenses could significantly reduce our earnings.
+Ongoing insurance and claims expenses could significantly reduce our earnings and cash flows.

-Our future insurance and claims expenses might exceed historical levels, which could reduce our earnings.
+Our future insurance and claims expenses might exceed historical levels, which could reduce our earnings and cash flows.
 The Company is self-insured for health and workers' compensation insurance coverage up to certain limits.
 If medical costs continue to increase, or if the severity or number of claims increase, and if we are unable to offset the resulting increases in expenses with higher freight rates, our earnings could be materially and adversely affected.